centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-monitoring-iplabel-newtest-restapi.md

 <!--Online IMP Licence & IT-100 Editions-->

-1. Install the Centreon Plugin package on every poller expected to monitor IP-Label Newtest instance:
+1. Install the Centreon Plugin package on every poller expected to monitor IP-Label Newtest instances:

 ```bash
 yum install centreon-plugin-Applications-Monitoring-Iplabel-Newtest-Restapi
 ```

-2. Install the monitoring templates from the Centreon Plugin-Pack on the "Configuration > Plugin packs > Manager" page
+2. On the Centreon Web interface, install the monitoring templates from the Centreon Plugin-Pack on the Configuration > Plugin packs > Manager" page

 <!--Offline IMP License-->

-1. Install the Centreon Plugin package on every poller expected to monitor IP-Label Newtest instance:
+1. Install the Centreon Plugin package on every poller expected to monitor IP-Label Newtest instances:

 ```bash
 yum install centreon-plugin-Applications-Monitoring-Iplabel-Newtest-Restapi
 ```

-2. Install the Centreon Plugin-Pack RPM:
+2. Install the Centreon Plugin-Pack RPM on the Centreon Central server:

 ```bash
 yum install centreon-pack-applications-monitoring-iplabel-newtest-restapi
 ```

-3. Install the monitoring templates from the Centreon Plugin-Pack on the "Configuration > Plugin packs > Manager" page
+3. On the Centreon Web interface, install the monitoring templates from the Centreon Plugin-Pack on the "Configuration > Plugin packs > Manager" page

 <!--END_DOCUSAURUS_CODE_TABS-->